 In 1987 a partnership made up of a group of employees from RCA’s New Products Division, which was headed by Dr. Erich Burlefinger, purchased the property from General Electric.
 In doing so they became landlord to three of the major technology companies of that time, which acquired portions of the RCA operations.
 Thomson Consumer Electronics, Phillips and Burle Industries Inc. were the three major technology players at that time and initially those three companies utilized most of the space in the facility.
 As space became available it was leased out to other companies.

 Over the years many different types of businesses have found the diverse and highly functional buildings ideal for their purposes.
-About 35 companies now fill 92% of the facility which has experienced adaptive reuse and retrofit of over 500,000 square feet in the last 5 years.
-Over 1700 people now come to work or school at the site on first shift.
+About 40 companies now fill over 90% of the facility which has experienced adaptive reuse and retrofit of over 1,000,000.00 square feet in the last 10 years.
+Approximately 1800 people now come to work or school at the site on first shift.
 Round the clock production operations and innovative technology uses are still present at the facility.
 Burle Business Park, LP celebrated 25 years of ownership in 2012.

 Features and Amenities

-BURLE Business Park is an active and well populated multipurpose business and industrial facility with over 35 tenants.
+BURLE Business Park is an active and well populated multipurpose business and industrial facility.
 Companies of all types are engaged in operations ranging from professional office and education to manufacturing, production, distribution and technology.
 A unique feature of the site is the 24 hour live security presence combined with state of the art camera surveillance.
 Burle Park’s electricians and mechanical staff are present at the facility 24 hours/365 days a year for any maintenance service needs.
 The park also employs full service IT and phone support staff.

 Amenities include a staffed cafeteria serving hot breakfast and a full luncheon menu, a fireside coffee café, a free all-tenant conference room complete with a widescreen HD TV for presentations.
 Free wireless internet is provided in all of these areas.
 There are vending areas for round-the-clock access to beverages and food.
 Catering is available to all areas of the facility in coordination with the on-site food provider, Distinctive Affairs Catering.
 An indoor walking and fitness path is provided for the use of all tenants.
 Two large garden courtyards with umbrella tables and benches are enjoyed spring through fall with the free use of a barbeque grill available upon request.
 Tenants may use these areas for parties and company events at no cost.